 If the weather turns, there are cinemas in nearby Wonthaggi and Leongatha (as well as the fab homewares store/cafe Henrietta’s) and a short drive away you’ll find the gorgeous Koonwarra Food Store.
 It’s about a half an hour drive to Philip Island too.

-In town, a short ten minute drive away, there are plenty of great places for foodies (Mr Carsisi and Pizza Verde) and shoppers, so make sure you arrange an afternoon in town if you can.
+In town, a short ten minute drive away, there are plenty of great places for foodies and shoppers, so make sure you arrange an afternoon in town if you can.

-6. Bendigo – We recently spent three nights in Bendigo with the kids (in the April school holidays) and we had an absolute ball.
-There’s loads to do with the kids including visiting the mines; the Discovery Centre; visiting the excellent Art Gallery, checking out the beautiful historic buildings, fab playgrounds and gardens; popping in to Bendigo Pottery for a class or the famous Woollen Mill.
+We found that Bendigo offered truckloads of options for the kids including visiting the mines, the Discovery Centre, the historical tram, the excellent Art Gallery, not to mention checking out the beautiful historic buildings, fab playgrounds and gardens.
+For something different, add popping in to Bendigo Pottery for a class or the famous Woollen Mill to your itinerary.

 There’s some great good and shopping options for the adults too.
 You can check out all my intel on Bendigo with or without kids in my Bendigo with Kids post.

 The fab Tree 1 homewares & fashion store in Flinders

-8. Ballarat – Over the Anzac day long weekend this year, we spent the weekend with two other families at Sovereign Hill in Ballarat.
+8. Ballarat – Over one Anzac day long weekend, we spent a weekend with two other families at Sovereign Hill in Ballarat.

 We bought a package which included accommodation, so we stayed on site at the motel (one family per room – there was a queen size bed and two sets of bunks in each room plus an ensuite).
 We had an absolute cracker of a time and between us, we had nine children aged 3 to 11.
 The kids loved it and it was a fun activity to do in a group.